georgegian2018/azure-data-analyst-portfolio/README.md

 Built and maintained by [Georgios Giannakopoulos](https://github.com/georgiosgiannakopoulos).
 Inspired by open knowledge engineering and long-term documentation practices.

+---

 ## 📜 License
-This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/) or [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0)](./License.md).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0)](./License.md).